exercism/r/README.md

 ### Development dependencies
 You'll need to have a recent version of [R](https://cran.r-project.org/) installed on your system, as well as the `testthat` package (run `install.packages('testthat')` from the R console to install) in order to run tests.

+Optionally, you may also want to install [pre-commit](https://pre-commit.com/) in order to make use of the suggested pre-commit hooks (these will assist with automated code style checks etc).
+See the [Style Guide](#style-guide) for more info.

 ### Example solution
 The example solution doesn't have to be perfect, but should pass all of the tests and ideally also strive for a healthy balance of human readability and computational efficiency.